gchure/phd/src/frontmatter/acknowledgements.md

 Rob Phillips, my Ph.D. adviser, is a man who escapes description.
 As such, it feels impossible to properly convey my gratitude for his mentorship and, more importantly, his friendship.

-His unceasing desire and unique ability to pursue the physical reality of any problem has shaped how I approach scientific
+His unceasing desire and unique ability to pursue the physical reality of any problem has sculpted my scientific process.
+Among his many scientific qualities, its his refusal to differentiate between research and teaching that has had the largest impact.
+I've been lucky enough to travel the world (or, at least four continents) with him teaching principles of physical biology and learning to be a physical biologist along the way.
+I'll forever be grateful for his willingness to take me as a graduate student and his kindness in treating me as a friend.

 Aside from Rob, Justin Bois has perhaps had the strongest influence on my scientific philosophy.
 Throughout my Ph.D., he has been both a dear friend and statistical shaman.
-His remarkable ability to teach the complex details of statistical inference, physical biology, and computer program transformed the way I consider and approach biological questions.
+His remarkable ability to teach the complex details of statistical inference, physical biology, and computer programming transformed the way I consider and approach biological questions.

 I owe a great deal of my development as a scientist to those with whom I've